 The change on the stone is the two lines to the right of the steps: a horizontal line and a vertical line.
 There aren’t any known photos or drawings that show the room’s configuration in the area to show exactly what wall caused those lines.
 But the lines would have been created in the ‘teens to the early ’20s.
 Looking at the lines though, I think they were made because a plaster wall/walls terminated at that spot on the vault.

-Here’s a photo when Wright first built the studio in 1911.
+The photo below was taken when Wright first built the studio in 1911.
 So the vault wasn’t there.
 But you get a sense of how the west side of the room ended and that might help to visualize what terminated in the vault that was added later.

 At the time the photo was taken, the studio was a rectangular room with a gable roof.
 The side of the room where the vault will eventually show up is on the right hand side in this one photo from the Taliesin I era.
 That photo was taken by Wright’s draftsman, Taylor Woolley: